music-suite/music-suite/docs/src/User-Guide.md

 title "Frere Jaques" $ pseq [c,d,e,c]|/4
 ```

+Some backends may or may not render subtitles, depending on their configuration.

 ## Attribution

 Similar to titles, the attribution of the creators of music can be annotated according to description such as @[composer], @[lyricist], @[arranger] etc. More generally, @[attribution] or @[attributions] can be used to embed arbitrary `(profession, name)` mappings.